zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\Delta \Phi = 0
 $$

 does not hold.
-If the medium is absorptive,
+If the host medium is absorptive,

 $$ \tag{16.8}
 	\Delta \Phi < 0.